-The project's purpose is to write a monograph on topic, and to accompany the development of the research with public events.
+The project's original purpose was to write a monograph on topic, and to accompany the development of the research with public events.

-The book is thought to consist of six larger chapters comprising the core topics of the subject.
+The book is still in planning, and thought to consist of six larger chapters comprising the core topics of the subject.
 The public events scheduled are

 - a project presentation in form of a public lecture in the beginning,